cn0047/stash/ed/tdd.md

 The aim of a unit test is to show that a single part of the application does what the programmer intends it to.
 Unit tests MUST be fast.

+Unit of software in php - class.
+Unit of software in go - package.

 ## Testing Anti-Patterns

 * [Having unit tests without integration tests](https://monosnap.com/file/ctZy5mvYR76aq5QTEI71TuBCNtYanK).